The global non-linear stability of the Kerr-de Sitter family of black holes: Asymptotic analysis of linear waves

 \subsubsection{Global regularity and asymptotic expansions}

 We now assume that the assumptions of Theorem~\ref{ThmAsyExpMain} are satisfied.
 In order to explain the main difficulty in the proof of this theorem, we briefly recall from \cite[\S7.2]{HintzQuasilinearDS} and \cite[\S5.1]{HintzVasyQuasilinearKdS} (see also \cite[\S3]{VasyMicroKerrdS} for a version of this in the smooth category) the argument which establishes partial asymptotic expansions for exponentially decaying perturbations of stationary operators, like $L_{w,\wt w}$.
-We discuss the forward forcing problem and ignore issues of regularity for simplicity: Thus, given a forcing term $f\in\Hb^{\infty,\alpha}$, we find the forward solution $u\in\Hb^{\infty,r_0}$, with $r_0\ll 0$ independent of $f$, and $r_0<-\Im\sigma$ for all $\sigma\in\Res(L_w)$.
-Then, we rewrite the equation for $u$ as
+We discuss the forward forcing problem and ignore issues of regularity for simplicity: thus, given a forcing term $f\in\Hb^{\infty,\alpha}$ vanishing near $\Sigma_0$, the forward solution $u$ satisfies $u\in\Hb^{\infty,r_0}$, with $r_0$ large, negative, and independent of $f$, and with $r_0<-\Im\sigma$ for all $\sigma\in\Res(L_w)$.\footnote{We recall the statement in Proposition~\ref{PropAsyExpRegRecall} \eqref{ItAsyExpRegRecall1Growing} below.
+Solvability in an exponentially weighted $L^2$-space follows by means of energy estimates; the conormality relies on microlocal propagation estimates.} Then, we rewrite the equation for $u$ as